brettch/bedrock-server/README.md

 The image is based on [Element Zero](https://github.com/Element-0/ElementZero) which does most of the heavy lifting with regards to making it work on Linux.
 It also provides mod support which I don't really need but it doesn't get in the way either.

 Element Zero provides instructions for running in Docker but it has a number of manual installation steps.
-This immage automates those steps and makes it easier to mount worlds and config into the image with some well-placed symlinks.
+This image automates those steps and makes it easier to mount worlds and config into the image with some well-placed symlinks.

 ## Usage